-This is a test which shows the functioning of the thyroid gland, including the presence of nodules.
-For this test a small amount of a radioactive compound is injected into your vein.
+A small amount of a radioactive compound is injected into your vein for this test.
 A specialised camera is then used to take pictures (scans) of your thyroid gland.

-You may be asked by your doctor to stop taking certain thyroid medications (eg Carbimazole, Propylthiouracil or Oroxine) for several days prior to the scan.
+Your doctor may ask you to stop taking certain thyroid medications (e.g. Carbimazole, Propylthiouracil or Oroxine) for several days prior to the scan.
 Otherwise, take all of your usual medications.

 There is no need to fast for any part of the thyroid scan.

-There are no side effects or reaction from the injection.
-The injection does NOT contain iodine and is therefore safe in people who are allergic to radiological contrast injections.
-Although you will be required to keep still during the scan, the procedure itself is completely painless.
+There are no side effects or reactions from the injection.
+The injection does NOT contain iodine and is safe in people who are allergic to radiological contrast injections.
+Although you will be required to keep still during the scan, the procedure is entirely painless.
 There is no need to hold your breath during the test.

 You can drive home after the scan.
 You will not be drowsy in any way.

 If you have any questions, please phone North Shore Radiology and Nuclear Medicine on 8425 3684.
 We will be happy to answer any queries that you may have.